Hitsaa/Cat-Animation/README.md

 This is an animation project in flutter.
 In this project a cat is placed inside the box and when we tap on the box then cat looks inside or outside of the box and accordingly different animations work.
+The image of the cat is taken from https://i.imgur.com/QwhZRyL.png